 Please refer to the Nominations Committee Charter.

 Under the State Owned Corporations Act (NSW) 1989 the Port Authority Board is required to have a minimum of three and a maximum of seven Directors.
-The Voting Shareholders appoint the Chairman, who is currently Nicholas Whitlam.
-Nicholas is an independent Director and his role is clearly separated from the role of the Chief Executive Officer, Grant Gilfillan.
-Nicholas was appointed as Chairman of the Port Authority Board effective 1 July 2014.
-He was previously Chairman of Newcastle Port Corporation, Sydney Ports Corporation and Port Kembla Port Corporation, prior to their amalgamation on 1 July 2014 to form Port Authority of New South Wales.
+The Voting Shareholders appoint the Chairman, who is currently Robert Dunn.
+Robert is an independent Director and his role is clearly separated from the role of the Chief Executive Officer, Grant Gilfillan.
+Robert was appointed as Chairman of the Port Authority Board effective 1 July 2018.
+He was previously a Director of the Port Authority and was a Director of Sydney Ports Corporation and Port Kembla Port Corporation, prior to their amalgamation on 1 July 2014 to form Port Authority of New South Wales.
 The Chairman is responsible for leading the Board and facilitating its effective functioning.

 Chief Executive Officer (CEO)